nicholaswmin/fsm/README.md

 ## Transform existing objects to FSMs

+You can pass your own objects to setup as FSM's.

-Subclasses which `extend` other classes, cannot use further inheritance to implement FSM behaviours since multiple inheritance is not supported in JS.[^2]
+Some cases, for example subclasses which `extend` other classes, cannot use further inheritance to implement FSM behaviours in addition to their current behaviour, since multiple inheritance is not supported in JS.[^2]

-In these cases you can pass the object as 2nd argument of: `fsm(stable, obj)` and the FSM setup will take place on the provided object instead of an internal one.
+In these cases (or similar others), pass the object as 2nd argument
+of: `fsm(states, obj)` & the FSM will be setup on the provided object.

-> example: `Turnstile` below functions as both an [`EventEmitter`][ee] & `FSM`:
+> example: A `Turnstile` functioning as both an [`EventEmitter`][ee] & an `FSM`:

 ```js
 class Turnstile extends EventEmitter {